cats256/DenseGrowNet/README.md

 ![image](https://github.com/user-attachments/assets/6f822155-aeea-45fe-8114-fb6c46a2d893)

-Contact: nhatbui@tamu.edu (would be great if someone is looking to discuss, collaborate, or act as a mentor on this research project XD )
+Contact: nhatbui@tamu.edu (would be great if someone is looking to discuss, collaborate, or act as a mentor on this research project :D )

 Cool read:
 - https://stats.stackexchange.com/questions/339054/what-values-should-initial-weights-for-a-relu-network-be